knative/serving/docs/scaling/SYSTEM.md

 ![scale-to-0](images/scale-to-0.png)

 A revision scales to zero once there are no more requests in the system anymore.
-All scrapes from the autoscaler to revision pods return 0 concurrency and the activator reports the same (1).
+All scrapes from the autoscaler to revision's pods return 0 concurrency and the activator reports the same (1).

-Before actually removing the last pod of the revision the system makes sure that the activator is in the path and routable.
+Before actually removing the last pod of the revision the system makes sure that the activator is in the data-path and routable.
 The autoscaler, who decided to scale-to-zero in the first place, instructs the SKS to use **`Proxy`** mode, so all traffic is directed at the activators (4.1).
 The SKS's public service is now probed until it has been ensured to return responses from the activator.
 Once